 Could Israel's Unrwa ban lead to its suspension from the UN?

-New Israeli laws banning the United Nations agency for Palestinian refugees, Unrwa, have sparked accusations Israel has violated the founding UN charter, raising speculation about whether this may warrant its suspension from the General Assembly.
+New Israeli laws banning the United Nations agency for Palestinian refugees, Unrwa, have sparked accusations Israel has violated the founding UN charter, raising speculation about whether this may warrant its suspension from the General Assembly, or even expulsion from the UN.

-Unrwa is the primary source of humanitarian support for an estimated 5.9 million Palestinian refugees in occupied Palestine and neighbouring countries hosting Palestinian refugees.
+Unrwa is the primary source of humanitarian support for an estimated 5.9m Palestinian refugees in occupied Palestine and neighbouring countries hosting Palestinian refugees.

 This includes the provision of basic services like education, food, medical care, and the distribution of fuel.
 Its closure may inevitably lead to the collapse of the primary lifeline for Palestinians.